yig/GMU-CS425/README.md

 * 2023-09-04: added `chrono` example.
 * 2023-09-04: added back in Graphics (under construction), Game Objects, Scripting, and What Next sections.
 * 2023-09-05: added `friend` example
+* 2023-09-05: added `xmake clean --all` and `xmake config --clean` and some other minor cleanups to "Some useful `xmake` commands" section.